The Top 5 Places to Check Your Credit for FREE

 The Top Sites to Get Your Free Credit Score

 There's been a recent trend of companies offering access to your credit score for free in order to win your business.
 Most of these provide reputable, widely used scores.
 A few, however, stand above the rest in terms of easy use and universal availability.
 Since your bank might not be offering you free access, here are four great sites to visit:

 Discover runs this site, but it's available to you even if you don't have an account with the company.
 It provides your FICO Score based on data from Experian.

 This site changed the credit score game when it launched 10 years ago.
 Credit Karma gives you two scores side by side, one from TransUnion and the other from Equifax.
 It also has great tools to help you understand why your credit score is what it is and how you can improve it.

 Credit Sesame followed Credit Karma down the path of providing reputable, free credit scores in 2010.
 The score it provides is from TransUnion, and the site also has good tools to help you with your credit.

 Capital One CreditWise

 Capital One offers you a free look at your TransUnion VantageScore.
 Fortunately, you don't need to have an account with the bank/credit card provider to sign up.
 Most of the features it serves up are like the ones above, with one exception: CreditWise has a simulator that can help you run numbers on how specific credit moves will impact your overall score.
-It'll also be happy to pitch you certain relevant products... like credit cards.
+It'll also pitch you certain relevant products... like credit cards.